30 LESS TOURISTY CHURCHES

 Basilique Notre-Dame-du-Perpétuel-Secours

-It’s distinguished by its 62-meter spire, which stands out amidst surrounding buildings.
+It’s distinguished by its 62-meter spire, which stands out amidst the surrounding buildings.

 🏞️ Google Images Overview – Exterior